-English Language Curriculum Development in Kazakhstan
+English language curriculum development in Kazakhstan

-Client: Nazarbayev Intellectual Schools Country: Kazakhstan

-Cambridge English Language

-Assessment, together with

-Cambridge International

-Examinations and the Cambridge

-University Faculty of Education, is

-currently undertaking a curriculum

-development programme for the

 Nazarbayev Intellectual Schools

-(NIS) in Kazakhstan.
+Kazakhstan

+Cambridge Assessment English, together with Cambridge Assessment International Education and the Cambridge University Faculty of Education, is currently undertaking a curriculum development programme for the Nazarbayev Intellectual Schools (NIS) in Kazakhstan.

-NIS, a group of state-funded, highly selective schools for students aged from 5 to 18, was established to educate the future intellectual elite of Kazakhstan in a tri-lingual environment, with teaching delivered in Kazakh, Russian and English.
+NIS, a group of state-funded, highly selective schools for students aged from 5 to 18, was established to educate the future intellectual elite of Kazakhstan in a trilingual environment, with teaching delivered in Kazakh, Russian and English.

-The Cambridge team is now working with NIS to develop education and curriculum standards, and teacher support and assessment.
+Cambridge English is now working with NIS to develop education and curriculum standards, and teacher support and assessment.